Ohio Middle School Mock Trial

 “It’s a fun, unique way to expose kids to the law.
 It involves public speaking and thinking on your feet.
 I would encourage teachers to try it!” ~ Lisa Koo, Shalom Christian Academy

-Mock Trial Cases
+Additional Middle School Mock Trial Cases

 OCLRE offers 11 cases based on books commonly read at the Middle School level.
-Any of these cases can be used in the classroom as a complement to when educators might teach the book as part of class.
+Any of these cases can be used in the classroom as a complement when educators might teach the book as part of the class.

 OCLRE rotates one case each year to be the featured State Showcase piece.
 If you plan on attending the Showcase, make sure you purchase the featured case for that year.